 “The Mashel River has produced some placer gold near its mouth.
 Gold ore was produced from lodes three miles upstream.
 A wide vein of free milling quartz produced some low grade gold ore near Clay City.”

 When not using gold, Indian Henry found a gold mine in tourism.
 He was a shrewd businessman.
 He is said to have brought travelers to his farm for supplies and lodging by changing the signs directing tourists to Mt.
 Rainier.

 Indian Henry’s farm was extremely self sufficient and raised enough to take to the market.
 The homestead was teeming with horses, ponies, pigs, and hunting dogs.
 In addition, there were dogs that were bred for their long coats and sheered the same as wool.
-Three fields yielded crops including wheat and oats in abundance.
+Three fields yielded crops including wheat and oats.
 His wives were skilled at keeping vegetable gardens.
 He even had a fanning mill and was so productive he sold seed to the settlers in the Ohop Valley.

 The abundant wildlife fed the families as well.
 The Mashel Prairie area was rich in wild vegetables and several types of berries like black, salmon, raspberries and huckleberries.
 In the spring and fall, the salmon filled the Ohop Creek and Mashel River.
 Many years later, Mashel-Nisqually and Ohop Creek-Nisqually confluences made for favorite fishing stations and sites of many salmon bakes.

 Indian Henry was said to have three wives.
 In 1888, John Muir on his way to Mt.
 Rainier commented that Indian Henry had three wives.
 However, in 1890, Mrs. Maud Shaffer only encountered two wives; “Anna” was her favorite.